lazzaradani-oss/lazzaradani-oss/README.md

 ### Creative Technologist & Behavioral UX Specialist
 **Building Cognitive Frontend Interfaces & Intelligent Multi-Agent Workflows**

-I bridge the gap between human psychology and complex system architecture.
-With a background in behavioral science (UX/RBT) and rigorous training in AI automation, I engineer logic-driven web applications and autonomous agent workflows that turn manual operational bottlenecks into scalable, high-impact digital experiences.
+I engineer at the intersection of human psychology and complex system architecture.
+With a background in behavioral science (UX/RBT) and rigorous training in AI automation, I build logic-driven web applications and autonomous agent workflows that turn manual operational bottlenecks into scalable, high-impact digital experiences.

 ---